Counting friezes in type D_n: Friezes of type

 Figure \ref{figu::triangulation} gives an example of a triangulation satisfying (1), (2) and (3).
 If such a triangulation exists for a given frieze, then its uniqueness is clear.
 We prove its existence in several steps.
 First, we show that there is indeed a triangulation containing all the arcs of weight $1$ of the frieze:

-\begin{lemma} Two arcs of weight $1$ in a frieze of type $D_n$ cannot cross. \end{lemma} \begin{proof}{ When two arcs cross, then their weights, say $x$ and $y$, have to satisfy a relation of the form $xy = m_1 + m_2$, where $m_1$ and $m_2$ are monomials in the weights of the other arcs (see Figure \ref{figu::relations}).
+\begin{lemma} Two arcs of weight $1$ in a frieze of type $D_n$ cannot be incompatible. \end{lemma} \begin{proof}{ When two arcs are incompatible, then their weights, say $x$ and $y$, have to satisfy a relation of the form $xy = m_1 + m_2$, where $m_1$ and $m_2$ are monomials in the weights of the other arcs (see Figure \ref{figu::relations}).
 In particular, $xy$ is at least $2$, so $x$ and $y$ cannot both be equal to $1$. } \end{proof}

-Let $T_0$ be the triangulation of the punctured $n$-gon defined thus: add to $T_0$ all arcs of weight $1$, and then add untagged arcs from the boundary to the puncture whenever it is possible to do so without crossings.
-Then $T_0$ is a uniquely defined triangulation which satisfies conditions (1) and (2) of Proposition \ref{prop::description}.